sonata-project/SonataAdminBundle/UPGRADE-3.x.md

 ### Deprecated `Sonata\AdminBundle\Model\ModelManager::getNewFieldDescriptionInstance()` method.

-This method has been deprecated in favor of `FieldFactoryInterface::create()`.
+This method has been deprecated in favor of `FieldDescriptionFactoryInterface::create()`.

 ### Deprecated overriding `AbstractAdmin::getNewInstance()`.